 If you find using Press This as a content curation tool too limiting, then here are some other tools you may want to look into:

 - Kudani – This state-of-the-art content curation tool provides a number of powerful, feature-rich modules designed to help you create professional and engaging content fast that your readers will find extremely useful, while also helping you rank highly with search engines.

 - CurationSoft – This tool allows you to curate content from Google Blogs, News and Books, Google Plus, Facebook, Amazon, Ebay, YouTube, Twitter, Flickr, Instagram, Wikipedia, RSS Feeds and more.

 - Zemanta Editorial Assistant – This WordPress plugin finds related posts and related images while you write your post.

 - MyCurator WordPress Plugin – This content curation plugin for WordPress offers users a Free version that lets you get started on one site, with the option to upgrade later if you need additional functionality, or wish to use the plugin on additional sites to curate multiple or unlimited topics.

 Congratulations!
 Now you know how to quickly and easily source content from external sites to help you curate and create your own content.

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the services and products offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been certified, tested, or reviewed by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.
+This site and the services and products offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been certified, reviewed, or tested by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, reviewed, or linked from this site.

 Did you enjoy this tutorial?
-Please use the social buttons below and share this post with other online users.
+If so, please use the social links below and share this page with other WordPress users.